juliannetzer/wise2223_worldbuilding_unity/session3.md

 ### 1. Importing the .fbx from mixamo

 1. Drag and Drop the .fbx-file from Mixamo (only character with animation, without garment; from Mixamo; "FBX for Unity") in the Unity project window
+2. Click on the imported file in the project window and open the Inspector window (if it is not shown automatically).
-2. If you want a looped Animation: Select the Animation Tab and Check "Loop Time"
+2. (Optional) If you want a looped Animation: Select the Animation Tab and Check "Loop Time"
 	![](images/animation_garment.jpeg)
 3. Go to the Materials Tab and click on "Extract Textures..."
 4. In the Materials Tab click on "Extract Materials..."